bryanwuAC/Sketch-RNN-GAN/README.md

 We have placed one dataset (bicycle) in dataset/.
 To run with additional datasets, download from https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn and put *.npz in dataset/.

+For algorithm details and experiment result, see this paper: https://1drv.ms/b/s!AkpHFm7pqfBnhbJ1PxNpLtlfx452jw